wso2/docs-is/en/docs/tutorials/configuring-ip-based-adaptive-authentication.md

     network.

     !!! tip

-        **Tip:** You can also try this scenario with two different machines in different networks to simulate a real world scenario.
+        You can also try this scenario with two different machines in different networks to simulate a real world scenario.

-## What's Next?

-The following scenarios demonstrate the use of adaptive authentication templates and scripts to try out other usecases.